 A typical village temple built in a large open area.
 The village almost ends near the temple and beyond it vast green fields stretch into the distance.
 It looks lovely.

 An aged priest does deeparadhana and gives vibhuti and kumkum as prasad.
-Then he says quietly, “Valvil Ori vazhi patta koil”.Translating from tamil it means that Valvil Ori worshipped lord Siva in this temple.
+Then he says quietly, “Valvil Ori vazhi patta koil”.Translating from Tamil it means that King Valvil Ori worshipped lord Siva in this temple.

-Time and again I am filled with wonder when people unexpectedly speak of this great king.
-The region of the Kolli hills, its foothills, Rasipuram and its surrounding regions were once part of the kingdom of king Valvil Ori who ruled from Kollihills around the 2nd century AD.in the Sangam era.
-That people speak the name of this king with love and quiet pride now, almost 2000 years later is amazing and touching at the same time!
+The region of the Kolli hills, its foothills, Rasipuram and its surrounding regions up to Athanur were once part of the kingdom of King Valvil Ori who ruled from Kolli hills around the 2nd century AD.in the Sangam era.

 The temple is believed to be built by kuru nila mannargal, the kings who ruled over small regions in Tamilnadu.